 The key to successful stocking starts with your trip to the grocery store!
 Remember, you have a small fridge so you will most likely need to make multiple trips to the store because buying items in bulk simply won’t work when you have such a small space to store cold items.
 I suggest weekly trips!
 Also, you have to limit which freezer foods you buy because the freezer portion of most mini-fridges tend to be the smallest compartments.
-Maybe pick up one frozen pizza and three or four frozen meals at max per trip.
+Which is okay, because fresh foods are better for you anyways!

 Beverages: The great thing about soda and water bottles is that they won’t go bad when left out of the fridge!
 I usually keep a case of water and a case of diet coke beside my fridge and restock as I drink them because this allows for more room for other snacks and such.
 The best place to put drinks in a smaller fridge is almost always the door, saving the rest of your space for more bulky items like takeout boxes!